terricain/sanic-json-logging/README.rst

     app = NoAccessLogSanic('app1')
     setup_json_logging(app)

-The reason ``NoAccessLogSanic`` is used instead of ``Sanic`` is to disabled the default access logger (it also disabled the LOGO).
+The reason ``NoAccessLogSanic`` is used instead of ``Sanic`` is to disable the default access logger (it also disabled the LOGO).

 ``setup_json_logging`` does the following:

 - changes the default log formatters to JSON ones
 - also filters out no Keepalive warnings
 - unless told otherwise, will change the asyncio task factory, to implement some rudimentary task-local storage.
-- installs pre and post request middleware, pre to time tasks and generate a uuid4 request id. post to log.
+- installs pre and post request middleware.
+Pre-request middleware to time tasks and generate a uuid4 request id.
+Post-request middleware to emit access logs.

 If ``setup_json_logging`` changed the task factory, all tasks created from the request's task will contain the request ID.